-To determine the states with the greatest improvement in heart disease fatality rates, the data scientists at Insurify, a life insurance quotes comparison site, gathered data on annual heart disease deaths by state since 1999.
+To determine the states with the greatest improvement in heart disease fatality rates, the data scientists at Insurify, a site that lets users compare Medicare Advantage plans, gathered data on annual heart disease deaths by state since 1999.
 The data originated from CDC Wonder Underlying Cause of Death Compressed Mortality.
 Cause of death was determined through death certificates, and cardiac maladies including chronic rheumatic, hypertensive, ischaemic, pulmonary, and other forms of heart disease were included in this analysis.
 Death rate was determined by calculating the number of fatal heart disease cases per population of 100,000, with unreliable values omitted from this report.
 The average yearly percent change in heart disease rate was determined to find the overall trend for each state within the 18-year time period.
 The national trend was determined from a yearly average of the death rates of all 50 states.
 Absolute change in rate was calculated by dividing the 2017 death rate by the 1999 death rate for each state.
 The 2017 ranking was ordered such that the state with the highest rate of death was #1 and the state with the lowest rate was #50.

 Number 10 on our list is South Dakota.
 The Mount Rushmore State is well known for rugged wilderness and strong citizens who get things done.
 This certainly seems to be the case with heart disease.
 South Dakota has seen an almost 22 percent decrease in statewide fatality since 1999.
 In fact, while most states began to see a rise in their rate of fatal heart disease in the 2010s, South Dakota has managed to more or less maintain the lower levels reached at the end of the prior decade during this time.